 Air Purifying Bags

-Air purifying bags are a great way of getting rid of the odor of a dead Rat.
-With natural ingredients such as Charcoal and Bamboo, these have been used for years to clear up bad smells in homes.
+Air purifying bags are a great way of getting rid of the odor of a dead rat.
+Natural ingredients such as Charcoal and Bamboo have been used for years to clear up bad smells in homes.

-These low priced air purifiers are well worth a small investment because they will speed up the removal of a dead Rat smell.
+These low-priced air purifiers are well worth a small investment because they will speed up removing a dead Rat smell.

-Air fresheners work differently to air purifiers.
-Instead of absorbing the odor, they will simply mask the smell until it has gone.
+Air fresheners work differently from air purifiers.
+Instead of absorbing the odor, they will mask the smell until it has gone.

-I prefer not to use air freshener sprays because they do not work as well as an air freshener that you simply add to a room and leave.
+I prefer not to use air freshener sprays because they do not work and an air freshener that you add to a room and leave.

 Instead of air fresheners, you can also use incense sticks or scented candles.

 Rats will begin to smell within days of dying.
-The smell will begin but will remain localized.
-As time goes on the smell with become stronger and will spread to more areas of your home.
+The smell will begin but will remain localized as time goes on; the smell with become stronger and spread to more areas of your home.
 If you can smell a dead Rat in your home, it is likely to have been dead for at least 1 week.

-Rats can take a number of weeks to completely decompose.
+Rats can take several weeks to decompose completely.
 The length of time depends on the environmental conditions too.
 The warmer it is, the quicker to Rat will completely decompose.

-If you can smell a dead Rat and have traced it to your cavity walls then you have a decision to make.
+If you can smell a dead Rat and have traced it to your cavity walls, then you have a decision to make.
 Do you leave it until it completely decomposes, or do you take the wall apart to remove it?
-That is a decision only you can make, but remember that id it is warm then it will decompose quicker.
+That is a decision only you can make, but remember that if it is warm, then it will decompose quicker.